-You can use the Facebook Debugger tool to not only update old images, but the content (text) you see on your Facebook posts as well.
-The title and description both are Open Graph Meta Tags.
-So if you need to reword something, update it it in WordPress, and follow the exact same steps above.
+You can use the Sharing Debugger tool to not only update old images, but the content (text) you see on your Facebook posts as well.
+The title and description are both Open Graph Meta Tags.
+So if you need to reword something, update it in WordPress, and follow the exact same steps above.

 Also, just because we ignored the warnings above doesn’t mean they are not always useful.
 In fact, there are recommended sizes when it comes to images that you should be using.
-Otherwise, bad things can happen.
-Such as an image not showing up at all (as seen below in this warning).
+Otherwise, your image might not show up at all (as seen below in this warning):

 The provided ‘og:image’ properties are not yet available because new images are processed asynchronously.
 To ensure shares of new URLs include an image, specify the dimensions using ‘og:image:width’ and ‘og:image:height’ tags.

-If you’re using a plugin like Yoast SEO, it can also be recommended to manually set the image.
-Perhaps your featured images on your WordPress theme are a different aspect ratio or size.
-Or perhaps you don’t even use featured images!
+If you’re using a plugin like Yoast SEO, it’s also recommended to manually set the image.
+Your featured images on your WordPress theme may be a different aspect ratio or size.
+Perhaps you don’t even use featured images!